hCaptcha/HCaptcha-ios-sdk/README.md

  - `expired` fires when the passcode response expires and the user must re-verify
  - `challengeExpired` fires when the user display of a challenge times out with no answer
  - `close` fires when the user dismisses a challenge.
- - `error` fires when any error happens during a challenge verification, for example a transient network error ( details about an error will be privided by `data` param, check example below).
-Note: This event is not for error handling but only for analytics purposes.
-For error handling please check the `validate` API call
+ - `error` fires when an internal error happens during challenge verification, for example a network error.
+Details about the error will be provided by the `data` param, as in the example below.
+Note: This event is not intended for error handling, but only for analytics purposes.
+For error handling please see the `validate` API call docs.

 You can implement this with the code below: